Rec1dite/neoplasm/README.md

     - This method trains a single epoch.
 It calculates the forward pass, calculates the cost and backpropagates the error to adjust the weights and biases in the model.

   - `Layer`:
-    - This is a nested class within `ANN` representing a layer in the neural network, which consists of weights, biases, and an activation function.
+    - Nested class which represents a hidden/output layer in the neural network, which tracks weights, biases, and the activation function.

   - `Activation`:
-    - This is an interface for the activation function, which is used to introduce non-linearity into the model.
-Implementations such as `Identity`, `ReLU`, and `Sigmoid` are provided.
+    - Interface to implement an activation function.
+So far, implementations include: `Identity`, `ReLU`, and `Sigmoid`.

   - `CostFunction`:
-    - This is an interface for the cost function, which is used to measure how well the model is performing.
-Two implementations `MeanSquaredError` and `CategoricalCrossEntropy` are provided.
+    - Interface for implementing a cost function for the network's output layer.
+    - I've implemented `MeanSquaredError` and `CategoricalCrossEntropy`.

   - `train2()`:
     - An alternative simpler training implementation I wrote to compare and contrast.

-Note: This code appears to be incomplete.
-Certain methods and classes are not fully implemented.
-For example, the `Softmax` class under `Activation` is commented out and the `Utils.gen.nextDouble()` method is not provided in this code snippet.
-The `TrainingData` class and `Matrix` class are also not defined here.
-Therefore, the provided code cannot be compiled and run as is.
-Please ensure to complete these parts before running the code.

-### Genetic Programming
+### Genetic Programming for Decision Trees
+**Hyperparameters**:
+> *ReLU* - Rectified Linear Unit is a simple activation function that is *efficient* to compute, and appropriately introduces non-linearity into the model.
+> *maxDepth* (= 3) - The maximum depth of any generated decision tree.
+> *chanceOfLeaf* (= 0.3) - When generating a random tree, the probability of generating a leaf node instead of a decision node.
+> *chanceToPerturbLeaf* (= 0.4) - When mutating a tree, the probability of perturbing an arbitrary leaf node.

 - **Data Handling**:
   - The `setData()` method shuffles the provided data and splits it into *training data* set and *testing data* set.
   - The `getRandomBatch()` method is used to obtain a random subset of the training data to evaluate each individual each generation.